 - Qantas sold out its flight to nowhere over Australia in 10 minutes last Thursday.
 Tickets ranged in price from $575 to $2,765.
 The flight will go around Australia, flying over the Northern Territory, Queensland, and New South Wales.

-- Qantas has also brought back its popular sightseeing flights to Antarctica that don’t land in Antarctica but allow passengers to walk around and have different views of the continent.
+- Qantas has also brought back its popular sightseeing flights to Antarctica that don’t land in Antarctica but allow passengers to walk around the aircraft and have different Antarctica views.

 - Starlux, the Taiwanese airline, is working to make the flight-to-nowhere experience a luxurious one by allowing people to buy packages for the flight and a hotel stay.
 Since August, the airline has run six flights to nowhere and has about a dozen more scheduled through October, and most of them have sold out within 10 minutes of being announced.
 The airline requires masks and social distancing on all fights.

-Those that see flying more than as a method of getting from A to B, these flights provide either the exciting flying experience or the quiet time they have missed due to COVID.
+For those that see flying more than as a method of getting from A to B, these flights provide either the exciting flying experience or the quiet time they have missed due to COVID.
 For those who need to escape being online always.
 I can appreciate the quiet time flying provided.
-I loved long haul flights with no WiFi and have considered them as a great time to read and get “thought” work done.
+I loved long-haul flights with no WiFi and considered them a great time to read and get “thought” work done.
 But the idea of a “flight to nowhere” has little appeal.
 I have my first cross country flight since March next month, and while I may change my view, I doubt it.

 However, for those executives who cannot manage to find a quiet time without getting on a plane, I would suggest revisiting your priorities and finding that peaceful time once a week of at least two hours.
 Make sure that: